 This is such a common question that we get!
-Clients often tell us that meditation feels difficult, so we had one of our resident therapists, Hall Birdsong, who loves talking about living a peaceful life and developing a consistent practice within meditation, share his tips for how to implement this beautiful yet often elusive practice into your daily life in a way that feels helpful and positive.
+Clients often tell us that meditation feels difficult, so we polled our therapists, who love talking about living a peaceful life and developing a consistent practice within meditation, for their tips on how to implement this beautiful yet often elusive practice into your daily life in a way that feels helpful and positive.

 What is meditation?